spawnfest/UntitledProject/README.md

 ## About [&#x219F;](#table-of-contents)

 🚀 HTMX is not just another web development library; it's pure web development magic!
 Think of it as your secret potion to create dynamic, inte ractive, and fast web applications with minimal effort.
 No "React" in sight, no frameworks.
-We bring the "Hype" back into Hyper Text Markup L anguage.
+We bring the "Hype" back into Hyper Text Markup Language.

 The Untitled Project is ultimately a learning tool.
 Its an interactive experience that demonstrates the unstopable power of using Lisp Flavored Erlang on the backend and HTMX on the front.